salahsheikh/libcache/README.md

 ## Usage

-For an in memory Cache with an expiry time of 3 seconds
+For an in memory Cache with an expiry time of 3 seconds, store location at 'foo\bar', and refresh method where 100 is added to the key (of course more sophisticated value retrieving operations will replace this method)
 ```ruby

 cache = CacheBuilder.with(Cache).set_expiry('3s').set_refresh(Proc.new { |key| key + 100 }).build

 cache.put(1, 5)
 cache.get(1) # will return 5
 sleep 4 # note that this is more than the expiry time
 cache.get(1) # will return 105 as the data has been refreshed

 # delete all data on exit of program